yemifalokun/predicting-weight-loss/README.md

 Three ML Applications were created, links to the corresponding notebooks are in [Outline of project](#Outline-of-project).
 These Applications provided the following results

+###### <ins> Training Score Definition </ins>

+- Training score is a measure of how well a model performs on the training data.
+The training score is calculated by taking the accuracy of the model on the training data.
+Accuracy is the percentage of predictions that are correct.
+- High training score indicates that the model is learning well and is likely to perform well on the test data.
+A low training score indicates that the model is not learning well and is likely to perform poorly on the test data.

+###### <ins> Test Score Definition </ins>

+- Test score is a measure of how well a model performs on data that it has not seen before.
+It is important to test a model on new data to see how well it will generalize to new situations.
+- High test score indicates that the model is likely to perform well on new data, while a low test score indicates that the model may not perform as well.

 ##### <ins> AI Application 1 - ML Regressors </ins>